joshlucido/milkshake/Opinions_about_milkshakes.md

-# Milkshakes are terrible.
+# Milkshakes are delicious.

-It's just frozen cow goop.
-There are no tasty examples of the genre.
+[Milkshakes are] proof that god exists and he wants us to be happy. --Ben Franklin

 ## A haiku about milkshakes